y330/FragmentQR/index.md

 #### **What are Text Fragments?**

 A Text Fragment is a part of a URL that specifies a piece of text to be scrolled into view and highlighted in yellow.
 In Chromium 80+, this feature is known as <a href="https://github.com/WICG/scroll-to-text-fragment/" title="Scroll-to-Text Fragment on GitHub">Scroll-to-Text Fragment</a>.
-This plain feature is available in an extension by Google
+This plain feature is available in [Link to Text Fragment](https://chrome.google.com/webstore/detail/link-to-text-fragment/pbcodcjpfjdpcineamnnmbkkmkdpajjg), an extension by Google

 <!-- **Technical:** it is a part of a URL defined in a URI fragment ` your-url/#URI-fragment` that defines a text snippet.
 The syntax for a text fragment is `  your-url/#:~:text="text-snippet" -->

-Using the idea of Googles [Link to Text Fragment](https://chrome.google.com/webstore/detail/link-to-text-fragment/pbcodcjpfjdpcineamnnmbkkmkdpajjg), But added
+Using the idea of Googles , But added

 #### **What will FragmentQR do for me?**